Everything You Need to Know About the Kinyarwanda Language

 How do you say hello in Kinyarwanda?

 Kinyarwanda is one of the four official languages of Rwanda and has almost 10 million native speakers.
-It is also spoken in Uganda, Tanzania, and Democratic Republic of Congo.
+It is also spoken in Uganda, Tanzania, and the Democratic Republic of Congo.
 In Kinyarwanda, you can say ‘uraho’ to greet someone.
 But if you are responding to a hello, then you would have to say ‘uraho nawe.’

 Is Kinyarwanda similar to Swahili?